Finding better ways to provide the materials the world needs

 We are a major contributor to the regional economy on the Western Cape, including significant investment in local infrastructure to support the Weipa Township.
 We work alongside Traditional Owners to create long-term mutual value, investing in education, employment, training, and cultural heritage management.

-The Western Cape Community Development Fund focuses investment across five areas which have been identified through socioeconomic baseline data and community plans - education, environment, health and wellbeing, inclusion, and economic development.
+The Western Cape Community Development Fund focuses investment across 4 themes which have been identified through socioeconomic baseline data and community plans:

-In addition to the Western Cape Community Development Fund, we run a localised community contribution programme focused on sponsorships and donations.
-This is a separate programme that supports local programmes that enrich the community and ensures the region remains a vibrant place to live and work.
+In addition to the Western Cape Community Development Fund, we run a localised community contribution program focused on sponsorships and donations.
+This is a separate program that supports local programs that enrich the community and ensures the region remains a vibrant place to live and work.

-The catchment area for Rio Tinto's community contributions programme includes Weipa, Napranum, Aurukun, Mapoon and NPA.
-Please note, local programmes can also apply for non-financial, in-kind support through the community contributions programme.
+The catchment area for Rio Tinto's community contributions program includes Weipa, Napranum, Aurukun, Mapoon and NPA.
+Please note, local programs can also apply for non-financial, in-kind support through the community contributions program.
 This can include capacity building, use of company-owned assets and employee volunteering.

 In addition to our community contribution, we are a major contributor to the regional economy through our investment in local infrastructure in Weipa.
 The Weipa Town Authority manages the township with the support of local Traditional Owners under the Weipa Township Agreement.
 The Authority is made up of elected community representatives, a Traditional Owner representative and an appointed Rio Tinto Aluminium Weipa representative.
 Our operation's biggest contribution to the Western Cape community is through employee wages, taxes and royalties.